sqlmapproject/sqlmap/Usage.md

 Switch: `--wizard`

 For beginner users there is a wizard interface which uses a simple workflow with as little questions as possible.
-If users just uses default answers he should have a properly set sqlmap run environment by the end of the workflow.
+If user just uses default answers (e.g. just presses `Enter`) he should have a properly set sqlmap run environment by the end of the workflow.

     Example against a Microsoft SQL Server target: